HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/deployment/configuration/index.md

 # Configuration

-HCL People Service can be deployed using HCL Digital Experience (DX) Helm chart as it is included as a dependency in form of a sub chart.
-Below parameters will guide you configure People Service as per your needs.
+HCL People Service can be deployed using the HCL Digital Experience (DX) Helm chart as it is included as a dependency in the form of a sub chart.
+The parameters below will help you configure People Service depending on your needs.

 ## Image configuration